 Scuppernong Regional Water Management Study

 Phase I of the Scuppernong Water Management Study, led by Kris Bass Engineering was completed in spring 2024 and Phase II is underway.
 This phase was focused on collecting and generating data necessary to complete the robust hydraulic and hydrologic modeling planned for Phases 2 and 3 of the project.
 The Study has been supported by development of a community Engagement Strategy in partnership with the NC Coastal Reserve, NC Sea Grant, The Nature Conservancy, and SWCA through a grant from NOAA Digital Coasts and the National Estuarine Research Reserve Association (“NERRA”).
-Throughout 2023 and 2024, the Engagement Team organized and attended several community events, engaging hundreds of community members in conversations about areas of concern for flooding with the intent to incorporate community feedback and knowledge into Study implementation.
+Throughout 2023 and 2024, the Engagement Team organized and attended several community events, engaging hundreds of community members in in Washington and Tyrrell counties in conversations about areas of concern for flooding with the intent to incorporate community feedback and knowledge into Study implementation.
 The team coordinates closely with other regional resilience projects through RISE, RCPP, and an Audubon project to promote nature-based solutions in Tyrrell County to leverage resources, streamline community coordination, and reduce duplication of effort.

 Partnership Activities & Projects 2023-2024